6170-fa20/recitation-solutions/README.md

 # Recitation Materials
-This will contain materials that we will be using for the various recitations.
+This will contain materials & solution code from the recitations.